| |

 While traveling under the pseudonym 'H. A. Johnson', aboard the

-steamer Amador on the Sacramento River, he committed suicide
+steamer Amador on the Sacramento River, he killed

-by taking poison, tying his feet together, and then jumping or
+himself by taking poison, tying his feet together, and

 County, Calif., May 20,